-Friday the 13th of April, the World Press Photo exhibition was officially kicked off in the Nieuwe Kerk on the Dam in Amsterdam with at the center of attention the winner of this year’s World Press Photo of the year, 47-year old Venezuelan photographer Ronaldo Schemidt.
-His photo featuring a man named José Victor Salazar Balza, who caught fire because of an exploded motorcycle in the middle of violent clashes between protesters against the ruling President Nicolás Maduro and the police in Caracas, Venezuela.
-The Amsterdammer got a chance to talk to the man of the hour about his work as a photographer in Venezuela and his opinion on winning this prestigious award.
+On Friday, April 13, the World Press Photo exhibition officially kicked off in the Nieuwe Kerk on the Dam in Amsterdam with, at the center of attention, the winner of this year’s World Press Photo of the year, 47-year old Venezuelan photographer Ronaldo Schemidt.
+His photo features José Victor Salazar Balza, who caught fire because of an exploded motorcycle in the middle of violent clashes between protesters against the ruling President Nicolás Maduro and the police in Caracas, Venezuela.
+The Amsterdammer interviewed Ronaldo Schemidt about his work as a photographer in Venezuela and his opinion on winning this prestigious award.

 When I was taking this picture at the time, I was not thinking about the possibility of this picture ever ending up in a contest such as this one.
 It is something you can not think about when taking pictures in these kinds of situations.
 In those moments, all you should do is focus on your work.

 The jury took into consideration the fact that the man in this picture is wearing some sort of mask, which, according to them, represents the facelessness of the events in Venezuela.
 It is not just one man burning, the whole country has been set aflame.
 Is this something you think of when looking at the picture?